es3649/ExecSec/app/src/docs/Overview.md

 If it is confirmed, then the transaction is closed and archived.

 An appointment can also be cancelled manually at any time.

+# Reminders

+Reminders can be enables or disabled by default, and can be set manually at any-time (if not previously set).
+The individual will receive a message after the appointment is set asking if they would like a reminder text.
+If so, they will be prompted for when, and a reminder will be set per the response (TODO constrain this to be reasonable).

+If an appointment is re-scheduled, then the reminder, if any, is reset.
+The new reminder time will be before the appointment, and the exact amount of time between the reminder and the appointment shall be the exact amount of time that was between the previous reminder and appointment (reminder interval is conserved).

+Reminder messages will be sent automatically, if automation is enabled.
+Otherwise, the user will receive a notification with the option to verify the reminders.